Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • anabolic drugs.

-• pituitary, such as oxytocin and human chorionic gonadotropin.
+• pituitary gland, such as oxytocin and human chorionic gonadotropin.

 • pancreas, one of which is insulin.

-Hormonal preparations are used in cases where the human body is not able to independently provide itself with the necessary amount of hormones.
-Such therapy is called substitution therapy, since the patient is forced to resort to it for a long time, which can often be extended to all the remaining years.
+Hormonal drugs are used in cases where the human body is not able to independently provide itself with the required amount of hormones.
+This therapy is called replacement therapy, since the patient is forced to resort to it for a long time, which can often extend throughout the remaining years.
 Medicines containing glucocorticoids are used to combat allergies.

 Contraceptives are one of the surest ways to avoid unwanted pregnancy.
-The method of their action is the influence of female hormones on the reproductive system in order to prevent ovulation and conception.
-The choice of the drug should be carried out by a gynecologist, when using an incorrectly selected contraceptive, many health problems may occur, up to liver diseases and vein thrombosis.
+Their method of action is the influence of female hormones on the reproductive system in order to prevent ovulation and conception.
+The choice of drug should be made by a gynecologist; when using an incorrectly selected contraceptive, many health problems may arise, including liver disease and vein thrombosis.
 Let's look at which birth control pills are the most popular:

-• "Diana 35".
-This is an oral contraceptive, characterized by a low content of hormones.
+• "Diana is 35."
+This is an oral contraceptive with a low hormone content.
 In addition to direct contraception, it is used to treat seborrhea, problems with high levels of male hormones in the female body, acne and polycystic ovary syndrome.
 The drug affects ovulation, protecting against unwanted pregnancy.
-After stopping the hormonal agent, the girl can become pregnant again.
+After stopping taking the hormonal drug, the girl can become pregnant again.

-• Lindinet 20.
+• "Lindynet 20".
 A modern means of the latest generation of contraceptives.
-These pills contain completely insignificant hormonal doses, which negates the side effects.
-Already with a three-month intake of the drug, the normalization of the cycle is noted, menstruation becomes less unpleasant.
-Reduces the likelihood of endometriosis, cancer of the uterus or ovaries, mastopathy.
+These tablets contain very small hormonal doses, which reduces side effects to nothing.
+Already after three months of taking the drug, normalization of the cycle is noted, menstruation becomes less unpleasant.
+The likelihood of endometriosis, uterine or ovarian cancer, and mastopathy is reduced.

-• "Jess".
-Birth control pills are an effective tool in the fight against acne, oily skin, as it counteracts male sex hormones.
-Often, gynecologists prescribe Jess contraceptive pills to girls from the age of 14 in order to combat acne and eliminate especially painful menstruation.
-A feature of the hormonal drug is that it cannot affect weight in any way.
+• "Jess."
+Birth control pills are an effective remedy in the fight against acne and oily facial skin, since they counteract male sex hormones.
+Gynecologists often prescribe Jess contraceptive pills to girls over the age of 14 in order to combat acne and eliminate particularly painful menstruation.
+The peculiarity of the hormonal drug is that it cannot affect weight in any way.

 • "Regulon".
-The composition of this drug includes gestagen and ethinyl estradiol, which act jointly on the pituitary gland, hormones make cervical mucus denser and more difficult to ovulate, which prevents sperm from entering the uterus and fertilization.
+This drug contains gestagen and ethinyl estradiol, which jointly act on the pituitary gland; the hormones make cervical mucus thicker and ovulation more difficult, which prevents sperm from entering the uterus and fertilization.

-• "Janine".
-Tablets, which are monophasic combined contraceptives, contain gestagen and ethinylestradiol, which thicken the cervical mucus, affect ovulation, preventing spermatozoa from fertilizing.
+• "Janine."
+The tablets, which are a monophasic combined contraceptive, contain gestagen and ethinyl estradiol, which thicken the cervical mucus and affect ovulation, preventing sperm from fertilization.

-• "Midian".
+• "Midiana".
 It is an oral contraceptive based on drospirenone and ethinyl estradiol, which affect the endometrium.
-Suppresses ovulation and prevents the fertilization of the egg.
+Suppresses ovulation and prevents egg fertilization.

 Estrogens